-Uma speaks from her personal experience when she was campaigning.
-The daughter of Hindu, Tamil parents who fled from Sri Lanka in the midst of a civil war, the young candidate was attacked for siding with the prospect of anti-caste legislation, which was a huge issue at the time, when she was running for MP for Harrow East.
-Tory leaflets accusing her of wanting to break up tradition were disseminated to Indian households as part of party propaganda for the now sitting candidate Bob Blackman.
-“That this happened was absolutely shocking,” Uma commented on the issue.
+Uma speaks from personal experience when she was campaigning.
+The daughter of Hindu, Tamil parents who fled from Sri Lanka in the midst of a civil war, the young candidate was attacked for siding with the prospect of anti-caste legislation, which was a huge issue at the time when she was running for MP for Harrow East.
+Tory leaflets accusing her of wanting to break up tradition were disseminated to Indian households as part of party propaganda for the now sitting candidate: Bob Blackman.
+“That this happened was absolutely shocking,” Uma commented.
 “This was deeply – and culturally – divisive, and a clear example of gutter politics.
-There have been crude, Conservative wins in the past, but that was in the Seventies and Eighties!
+There have been crude Conservative wins in the past, but that was in the Seventies and Eighties!
 You do not expect that now.
 It’s very ‘un-British’ and flies in the face of modern multiculturalism.
-Why is our ethnicity being used against us?
+Why is our ethnicity still being used against us?
 You wouldn’t target English households that way.
 We do have to ask questions about the state of modern politics when that’s the extent to which particular politicians will go.
 Why talk so invasively about caste politics and the commonwealth when our hospitals don’t have enough ambulances and the police force is being cut so drastically?
 150 police officers were removed from my constituency alone.
-We have to stand up as an Asian community against this because we are more than just one, reductive identity.
-We might have our individual community concerns, but we are first and foremost British.
+We have to stand up as an Asian community against this because we are more than just one reductive identity.
+We might have our internal community concerns, but we are first and foremost individuals and as much British.
 We should not be treated as ‘the other.”
-Indeed, going back to Sadiq’s spectacular win, no paper could deny his relatability and warm, universal appeal was what moved the diverse London electorate.
+Indeed, going back to Sadiq’s spectacular win, no paper could deny his relatability and warm universal appeal was what moved the diverse London electorate.
 “It is almost unprecedented,” Uma observed, “to have so many different people want to wish one politician well.
 The public regularly come up to Sadiq, thanking him for what he’s done.”
-Another notable – almost unheard of – achievement was Sadiq’s campaigning selfie being featured on the Ellen DeGeneres show; an internationally beloved US talk show.
-The jovial Ellen had asked audiences to submit their best imitation of her group shot at the Oscars as part of a competition.
-Thus an inside look at Uma’s journey refreshingly reveals the virtue of her field: seeing people as civic equals and not a steely marketing strategy.
+Indeed, another organic product of Sadiq's exceptional energy was his campaigning selfie being featured on the Ellen DeGeneres show; the internationally beloved US program.
+The jovial Ellen had asked audiences to submit their best imitation of her own group shot at the Oscars as part of a tongue-in-cheek competition.
+Uma features centrally as part of the charismatic winning photo with her amusing raise of the eyebrow aka the signature look of comedic wrestler The Rock!
+Thus an inside look at Uma’s journey refreshingly reveals the virtue of her field: relating to people as civic equals and not steely marketing targets.

 Labour is closing the gap with the Tories: what will be the pivotal issues in the Snap Election?